SchlossLab/severe-CDI/paper/paper.md

 It’s not enough for models to perform well to justify deploying them in a clinical setting; benefit over current practices must be shown.
+Estimating the NNB contextualizes model performance within clinical reality.
 Amplicon sequencing is not typically performed for CDI patients, but if there is clinical value to be gained by implementing OTU-based models, routinely sequencing and profiling the microbial communities of CDI patients could be justified.

 # Materials and Methods